kfrancischen/pslx/doc/docs/index.md

 **P**ython **S**tandard **L**ibrary e**X**tension.

-A standard library for job scheduling, micro services including message queue, RPC, instant messaging and monitoring, tooling such as logging, file storage and caching, developed by [Kaifeng Chen](<kfrancischen@gmail.com>).
+A standard library for job scheduling, micro services including message queue, RPC, instant messaging and monitoring, tooling such as logging, file storage and caching.
 The library is written compatible to Python 3.7+.
 To use the program, please install the latest [protobuf compiler](https://github.com/protocolbuffers/protobuf) and [gRPC](https://grpc.io/) tools.
 This document covers the APIs of PSLX provided, and is organized as follows: